winitzki/scall/tutorial/programming_dhall.md

 Dhall will check that each value in a program has the correct type and that all types match whenever functions are applied to arguments, or when explicit type annotations are given.

 Nevertheless, syntactically Dhall treats types and values in a largely similar way.
-Types may be assigned to new named values, stored in records, and passed as function parameters using the same syntax as when working with values.
+Types may be assigned to variables, stored in records, and passed as function parameters using the same syntax as when working with values.

 For instance, in most languages we may define a variable of type `Bool` by writing code analogous to Dhall's `let x : Bool = True`.
 Here, we used the type `Bool` as a type annotation for the variable `x`.